rktjmp/fennel-cljlib/doc/core.md

 (vector? [x])
 ```

-Check whether `tbl` is an sequential table.
+Check whether `tbl` is a sequential table.

-Non empty sequential tables are tested for two things:
+Non-empty sequential tables are tested for two things:
 - `next` returns the key-value pair,
 - key, that is returned by the `next` is equal to `1`.